Muir College

-Muir College is a semi-private English medium high school for boys situated in the suburb of Vanes Estate in Kariega (Nelson Mandela Bay Metropolitan Municipality) in the Eastern Cape province of South Africa.
+Muir College is a semi-private English medium high school for boys situated in the suburb of Vanes Estate in Kariega (previously Uitenhage) (Nelson Mandela Bay Metropolitan Municipality) in the Eastern Cape province of South Africa.
 Muir caters for pupils from Grades 4 to 12.
-It is one of the oldest schools in South Africa (SA) established in 1822.
+It is one of the oldest schools in South Africa (SA), having been established in 1822.

 History

-Muir College is one of the oldest boys english' speaking high school in South Africa, possibly tracing its origins back to 1822 when a Scottish educationalist, James Rose Innes MA (King's College, Aberdeen), established Uitenhage's first Free Government School in Cuyler Street on 12 October, with 60 pupils.
+Muir College is the oldest boys' high school in South Africa, tracing its origins back to 1822 when a Scottish educationalist, James Rose Innes MA (King's College, Aberdeen), established Uitenhage's first Free School (entirely funded by the Cape Government) in Cuyler Street on 12 October, with 60 pupils.
 Admission was open to all children, irrespective of gender, ethnicity or economic status, and by 1829 enrolment had increased to 167.
 Innes resigned in 1830 to take up the position of Professor of Mathematics at the South African College in Cape Town, and in 1839 became the first Superintendent-General for Education in the Cape.

 In 1865 the Uitenhage Proprietary School – a private, fee-paying school - opened in Uitenhage with the Rev Dr Robert Templeton MA (Glasgow) as its first headmaster.

-In 1873 the Government School and the Proprietary School amalgamated to form the Undenominational Public School, and in 1875 the school moved to new purpose-built premises on the corner of Cannon Street and Park Avenue.
+In 1873 the Government School and the Proprietary School amalgamated to form the Uitenhage Undenominational Public School, and in 1875 the school moved to new purpose-built premises on the corner of Cannon Street and Park Avenue.
 In 1892 the school's name was changed to the Muir Academy in honour of the new Superintendent-General of Education in the Cape, Dr (later Sir) Thomas Muir MA, HonLLD (Glasgow).